By David P. Diaz, Ed.D.

 Socrates: And what of the objectivity of science?
 Wouldn’t the absence of free will undermine the scientific disciplines?

-Socrates: It is natural that you want to believe in free will because, as I have said, it is self-evident and represents a common sense view of our existence.
-Further, it appears that a determinist must remain ambivalent to truth, rationality, and morality.
-And finally, it appears that compatibilism can only save free will at the expense of determinism.
-If you can’t consistently attribute moral actions to the agent (i.e., “self”), then you cannot ultimately say what actions are truly free and accountable to moral standards.
+Socrates: First, I can understand why you want to believe in free will.
+As I have said, libertarian free will is self-evident; it represents a commonsense view of our existence.
+Second, a determinist must remain ambivalent to the notion of truth, rationality, and morality.
+And third, it appears that the price of determinism is too high.
+If you can’t consistently attribute moral actions to an agent (i.e., self-caused actions), then one cannot have truly free actions.
+But how, then, can people be held morally accountable for their actions?
 Ultimately, all forms of compatibilism are incompatible with libertarian free will.
-Perhaps you should reconsider your naturalistic/materialistic worldview.

 Grasso, D., E-mail correspondences to author, July 26, 2017; August 16, 2017.